skeeto/skeeto.github.com/_posts/2018-04-13-Blast-from-the-Past-Borland-C-on-Windows-98.markdown

 files — and sent this into the virtual machine.
 Before Borland was able to compile it, I needed to make three small changes.

-First, Enchive includes `stdint.h` to get fixed-sized integers needed for the encryption routines.
+First, Enchive includes `stdint.h` to get fixed-width integers needed for the encryption routines.
 This header comes from C99, and C89 has no equivalent.
 I anticipated this problem from the beginning and made it easy for the person performing the build to correct it.
 This header is included exactly once, in `config.h`, and this is placed at the top of the amalgamation build.
-The include only needs to be replaced with manual typedefs.
+The include only needs to be replaced with a handful of manual typedefs.
 For Borland that looks like this:

 ```c
 typedef unsigned char    uint8_t;